Skip to main content

 NSU is committed to compliance with all applicable local, state and federal regulatory requirements.
 Regulatory compliance issues include indoor and outdoor air quality, chemical management, physical hazard identification, pollution prevention and other activities which preserve and protect the campus community and the natural environment.

 The EHS & RM office interprets and implements regulatory standards promulgated and enforced by the Virginia Department of Labor & Industry, the Virginia Department of Environmental Quality and local agencies.
 These regulations form the basis of employee and environmental health and safety programs.
-Virginia Occupational Safety and Health standards may be found at http://www.doli.virginia.gov.
-Environmental regulations may be accessed at http://www.deq.virginia.gov.
+Virginia Occupational Safety and Health standards may be found at the Virginia Department of Labor and Industry.
+Environmental regulations may be accessed at Virginia Department of Environmental Quality website.

 Air Quality